 See Also: Why Nelson Mandela Was Called Madiba

 The name “Nelson” was given to the young Mandela as a primary school pupil.
 According to the Nelson Mandela Foundation, it was given to him by his teacher, Miss Mdingane, on the very first day he attended school in Qunu village, but it’s yet unclear why she chose that particular name.

 A probable reason would be that there is nothing really significant about her giving him the name.
 This is most especially as giving African children English names was a popular custom among teachers in the schools in those days as a result of the influence of the British colonials who could not easily and often would not, pronounce African names.

 This is actually Mr. Mandela’s original birth name: it is an isiXhosa name that means “pulling the branch of a tree”, but colloquially it means “troublemaker”.
 It is a name given to him by his father for which he lived up to in a very “positive” way.

 See Also: Best Nelson Mandela Quotes

-This is the name Mr Mandela was given at the age of 16 once he had undergone initiation, the traditional Xhosa rite of passage into manhood.
-It means “creator or founder of the council” or “convenor of the dialogue”.
-The correct use of this name when greeting Mr Mandela is “Aaah!
+This is the name Mr. Mandela was the one given to the man at the age of 16 when he was ready for initiation following the traditional Xhosa rite of passage into manhood.
+The name means “creator or founder of the council” or “convenor of the dialogue”.
+The correct use of this name when greeting Mr. Mandela is “Aaah!
 Dalibhunga”.

 Other Names –

-There are other names of endearment for him which include “Grandfather”, “Granddad” “Papa” among several others.
+There are other names of Nelson Mandela that were just to show endearment for him which include “Grandfather”, “Granddad” “Papa” among several others.